benmechen/Assistive-Technology/README.md

 * Up, Down, Left, Right arrow keys

 ### Usage
 To run the app you must have installed Bonjour Service for Windows on your system.

-You can install the server as a regular application on your system if you use the provided installer (setup.exe) inside the installer folder.

-Otherwise, to build and run the application you must use Visual Studio 2019 with the 4.7.2 .NET framework (server is targeted to this version of the framework).
+You must open the the workspace using Visual Studio 2019 with the 4.7.2 .NET framework (server is targeted to this version of the framework).
+The app has been mainly designed to work with Windows 10.

 To use it just press the start service button.
 This will register a Zeroconf service and stablish a UDP connection to the client.
 If 2 minutes go by without communication between the server and client, the server will close the communication.

-#### Uninstall
-If you installed the application through the provided installer, you can go to the apps in settings and remove it from there.

 ## Git Branches